 The costs of providing the various program services have been summarized on a functional basis in the statement of functional expenses.
 Accordingly, certain costs have been allocated among the program, and management and general categories.
-An immaterial amount of fund raising costs for the years ended June 30, 2023 and 2022 are included in management and general expenses.
+An immaterial amount of fund raising costs for the years ended June 30, 2024 and 2023 are included in management and general expenses.

 The financial statements report certain categories of expenses that are attributed to both program and supporting functions.
 Therefore, allocation on a reasonable basis that is consistently applied is required.
-The expenses that are allocated include occupancy, depreciation, and amortization, which are allocated on a square footage basis, as well as salaries and wages, benefits, payroll taxes, professional services, office expenses, information technology, insurance, and other expenses, which are allocated on the basis of estimates of time and effort for each category.
+The expenses that are allocated include occupancy, repairs and maintenance, depreciation, and amortization, which are allocated on a square footage basis, as well as salaries and wages, benefits, payroll taxes, other purchased services, office expenses, insurance, and other expenses, which are allocated on the basis of estimates of time and effort for each category.